Labelling of allergens: the European Commission launches its impact assessment

 In its presentation of the context, the European Commission recalls that the SCCS (Scientific Committee on Consumer Safety) gave Opinion of 26-27 June 2012 on fragrance allergens in cosmetic products (SCCS/1459/11).
 It stated that the consumer should be made aware of additional fragrance ingredients present in the cosmetic product, on top of those 26 already subject to individual labelling.

 In the public consultation of 2014 the Commission proposed, among others, to Amend Annex III to the Cosmetics Regulation (Restricted substances) by submitting additional 62 contact allergens to the obligation of individual labelling, in addition to the 26 allergens already listed.
-The allergens concerned, some of them derivatives of the same substance, would be those with the strongest scientific ...
+The allergens concerned, some of them derivatives of the same substance, would be those with the strongest scientific evidence, ...